Our office will be closed for the Christmas break from 5pm Tuesday 23 December and will reopen on Monday 5 January 2026.

 • Attend Counselling

-• Provide a Counseling Certificate
+• Provide a Counselling Certificate

 The couple must provide a certificate from a qualified counsellor when filing for divorce.
 This certificate confirms that the couple has considered reconciliation with the help of a counsellor.
 The couple must explain why counselling was impossible if it was not attended.

-AFL-couple are going to divorce
+AFL-couple are going to divorce australian citizen divorce order proper arrangements divorce process

-• Separating your finances;
+• Separating your finances.

-• Maintaining different social circles;
+• Maintaining different social circles.

-• Informing family and friends of the separation;
+• Informing family and friends of the separation.

 • Notifying government agencies like Centrelink.